fenago/katacoda-scenarios/libra-getting-started/steps/3/text.md

-To connect to a validator node running on the Libra testnet, run the client as shown below.
-`./scripts/cli/start_cli_testnet.sh`{{execute}}

-This command builds and runs the client utilizing cargo (Rust’s package manager) and connects the client to a validator node on the testnet.

-Once the client connects to a node on the testnet, you will see the following output.
+Since the client is connected to a node on the testnet, you will see the following output.

 ```
 usage: <command> <args>